 Custodial credit risk is the risk that in the event of a bank failure, the Township will not recover its deposit or will not be able to recover collateral securities that are in the possession of an outside party.
 The Township does not have a formal deposit policy for custodial credit risk.
-As of December 31, 2015, the Township's total bank deposits and certificates of deposit were \$12,268,661.
-Of this amount, \$500,000 was insured by the FDIC. \$134,909 of the total deposits is held in trust by the Pennsylvania Local Government Investment Trust ("PLGIT") in accounts separate and apart from the assets of the financial institution.
+As of December 31, 2016, the Township's total bank deposits and certificates of deposit were \$12,598,902.
+Of this amount, \$500,000 was insured by the FDIC. \$91,449 of the total deposits is held in trust by the PLGIT in accounts separate and apart from the assets of the financial institution.
 The PLGIT trust invests in two basic types of Federal Securities: Obligations backed by the full faith and credit of the United States and short term obligations of the U.S. Government and its agencies instrumentalities.
-The remaining bank deposits of \$11,633,752 were exposed to custodial credit risk, as these deposits were not covered by depository insurance.
+Due to the short-term nature and liquidity of the investments held within the pool, the fair value of the underlying investments approximates amortized cost.
+The remaining bank deposits of \$12,007,453 were exposed to custodial credit risk, as these deposits were not covered by depository insurance.
 Rather, these deposits were collateralized with securities held by the pledging institution, but not in the Township's name.
-Local financial institution Certificates of Deposit are held for safekeeping by the Township (except those held by Morgan Stanley Smith Barney).
+Local financial institution Certificates of Deposit of \$250,000 are held for safekeeping by the Township (except those held by Morgan Stanley Smith Barney).

-The Township has investments with the firm Morgan Stanley Smith Barney in the amount of \$996,183.
-The types of investments include certificates of deposit insured by the FDIC in the amount of \$988,425, and mortgage and asset backed securities in the amount of \$340 with the remainder in cash or cash equivalents.
+The Township has investments with the firm Morgan Stanley Smith Barney in the amount of \$1,006,498.
+The types of investments include certificates of deposit insured by the FDIC in the amount of \$920,254 with the remainder in cash or cash equivalents.
 These investments are held by the investment firm in an account separate and apart from the assets of the financial institution.
-The brokerage account is held in the Ferguson Township's name.
+The brokerage account is held the Ferguson Township's name.